Watch Video – How to Run a Macro in Excel

 That’s it!
 Now the shape would work as a button and whenever you click on it, it will run the assigned macro.

-While a shape is something you can format, a button has a standard format.
+While the shape is something you can format, a button has a standard format.

 Here is how it looks: